 Occupational Demand for HVAC Technicians in Hawaii

 Fortunately for those interested in finding work as an HVAC technician, available job opportunities are only expected to grow into the future.
-By illustration, the Bureau of Labor Statistics (October 2017) reported that there were 332,900 HVAC technicians across the country, earning an average annual salary of $45,910; the industry is expected to add 49,100 new jobs between 2016 and 2026, an expansion of 15 percent overall.
+By illustration, the Bureau of Labor Statistics (BLS 2017) reported that there were 332,900 HVAC technicians across the country, earning an average annual salary of $49,530; the industry is expected to add 48,800 new jobs between 2016 and 2026, an expansion of 15 percent overall.

 Generally, the easiest way to visualize the surge in demand for HVAC technicians is by performing an online search for jobs available in the area.
 For example, a search for HVAC positions in Hawaii on Monster (Nov.
-2017) brought up 219 results with companies such as Aloha Sheet Metal, LLC, Confidential, Hilton Worldwide, Sears Holding Corporation, Johnson Controls, Inc., and many others.
-A similar search on Indeed (Nov.
-2017) yielded 191 results with companies including the Fairmont Orchid, Jensen Hughes, Inc., Aqua-Aston Hospitality, Inc., and Interface Engineering, Inc., among others.
+2017) brought up 162 results with companies such as SES, Engility Corporation, Johnson Controls, Inc., the State of Hawaii, and many others.
+A similar search on Indeed (Oct.
+2018) yielded 167 results with companies including the Central Pacific Repair, Pacific Industrial Equipment Corp, Hawaiian Building Maintenance, and Ameresco, among others.